viveksg/ggdb_x86/README.md

 # ggdb_x86

-GRB based graphical debugger, for debugging x86 asm code.
+GDB based graphical debugger, for debugging x86 asm code.

 This tool starts gdb process in background and obtains references
 To read and write file descriptors of the GDB process.